erevkov/PUREE_supplementary/README.md

 /plots/ contains .pdf figures created with the notebooks.

-/scripts/ contains various snippets of code used for the paper (including the code used to benchmark external transcriptomics-based methods and the definitions of machine learning models tested during development).
+/scripts/ contains various snippets of code used for the paper (the code used to benchmark external transcriptomics-based methods and the definitions of machine learning models tested during development).